Welcome to today's edition of the Rush 24-7 podcast.

 You can win it or you can lose it.

-1-800-282-2882, Mark Stein in for Rush on the Rush Limbaugh Show.
+Mark Stein in for rush on the Rush Limbaugh Show.

-Mark Stein, in for rush on the Rush Limbaugh Show.
+Mark Stein in for Rush on the Rush Limbaugh Show.

-You know, something that's very odd, by the way, you're looking at Obama's strategy.
+You know something that's very odd, by the way.

-Uh he's he's decided to go and give a big speech to the children.
+He's decided to go and give a big speech to the children.

-And I I don't know how you feel about this, but it doesn't seem quite right to me.
+And I don't know how you feel about this, but it doesn't seem quite right to me.

-Uh I notice on his uh when he was inaugurated that more and more schools actually broke, they went in the school gym and watched the inauguration.
+I notice when he was inaugurated, that more and more schools actually broke.

 And the justification for that, when people said, Well, wait a minute, did you bring all the kids into the school gym to watch President Bush's inauguration?

-They said, no, no, no, but this is an historic moment, because this is the first African American president, so bringing all the kids in to watch his inauguration.
+They said, No, no, no, but this is an historic moment because this is the first African-American president, so bringing all the kids in to watch his inauguration.

-Something is uh something's not quite right about that.
+Something's not quite right about that.

 We'll talk about that and lots more of your calls straight ahead.

-Mark Stein sitting in for rush on the Rush Limbaugh Show, 1-800-282-2882.
+Mark Stein, sitting in for Rush on the Rush Limbaugh Show, 1-800-282-2882.